flxsosa/ProgramSearch/AbstractionTODO.md

 Building:
 - [X] build out proper eval so I can compare super easily!!!!!

-- [ ] train noexecution with value
+- [ ] train value with noExecution -
 - [ ] test noexecution with value? - what does this even look like ?

+- [ ] differentiable rendering:
+	- [ ] fix the off by one errors of the sigmoid
+	- [ ] find a cleaner way to thread params through the system
+	- [X] implement get_param_count
+	- [X] implement get and set params
+	- [ ] put limits on differentiating so nothing goes out of bounds
+	- [ ] implement something more sophisticated so rectangles and such have reasonable sizes
+	- [ ] implement random sampling

 - [ ] better reward fn
 	- [ ] simplification - will ask Eric
-	- [ ] online gradient descent - how fast?
 	- [ ] random sampling?
+	- [X] prettyPrint

 - [ ] begin to work on better abstraction
 	- [ ] modules?? - seems like an optimization at this point ...